psychemedia/storytelling-notes/tom_tit_tot.md

 Christmas-Day in the morning, Duffy, as richly attired as any lady in Buryan, mounted on a pillion behind her husband, and away they went to church.
 After service, a great number assembled at the Cross and sung old charols.
 Squire and Madam Lovell exchanged many kindly compliments with the Cardews, Harveys, Noys, Fenders, Vivians, Gwennaps, and other ancient gentry of Buryan, who were waiting for their steeds.

-Whilst wishing her neighbours a Merry Christmas Madam LovelL had kept a sharp look out for old Betty; but had nearly given up all hopes of seeing her, and was about to mount behind the Squire, when glancing around for the last time she spied her steeple-crown and red mantle among the crowd of singers, through whom she had great trouble to lead her fat and lazy Dobbin to the heaving-stock.
+Whilst wishing her neighbours a Merry Christmas Madam Lovell had kept a sharp look out for old Betty; but had nearly given up all hopes of seeing her, and was about to mount behind the Squire, when glancing around for the last time she spied her steeple-crown and red mantle among the crowd of singers, through whom she had great trouble to lead her fat and lazy Dobbin to the heaving-stock.
 Madam went to meet her, shook hands heartily and said, "good morrow to 'e Dame Chymellan, how are 'e an; I am glad to see ye looking so well and wish 'e a Merry Christmas and a Happy New Year, and many of them.
 I hope you liked the sermon and the singing, and so on;" — we can't tell all the fine compliments that passed so long ago.

 "Thank your honour, and I wish 'e the same," the old dame replied, making a low curtsey to Duffy.
 Then turning round to other gentlefolks, she continued to wish all their honours — as she styled them — the compliments of the tide, calling each by name as she curtsied to every one.